KaoCircle/modified_GermEval17/readme.md

 The code will read in 4 XML file in data directory and fix the following questions:

-1.There are some incomplete tags.
+ - There are some incomplete tags.
 Remove them completely and fill with null tag if needed.

-2.Change mispelled polarity to correct spelling
+ - Change mispelled polarity to correct spelling

-3.Some target terms are inconsistent with their offset, correct and find the first match.
+ - Some target terms are inconsistent with their offset, correct and find the first match.
 Repetition of the same word is recorded in lef-to-right order.
 Diachronic testset has 'to2' attribute which will be handled differently.

 A modified version will be saved with prefix 'fixed_' + original filename